alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 I've seen conferences (AlterConf, XOXO, PyCon UK) that run a free crèche for attendees.
 You sign up in advance of the event, and then the conference hires registered and qualified childminders to look after children during conference hours.
-Parents have time to focus on the conference, and know their kids are being looked after.
+Parents have time to focus on the conference, and they know their kids are being looked after safely.

 Be clear about which parts of the conference you can bring kids to (talks, dinner, after-party, etc.).